HeinoPortfolio/Continuing-Education/README.md

 1. ### Project Management Specializations -
+* For master's course work see the link below:
+    -  [Master's degree work in information technology management](https://github.com/HeinoPortfolio/MS_IT_Management)
+       - **Note:** The link above is still being updated and may not be fully available.
+* Specializations:
-  * In this directory you will find specializations that pertain project management.
+    -  In this directory you will find specializations that pertain project management.
 You will find the following specializations in this directory.
      - [Project Management Principles and Practice](https://github.com/HeinoPortfolio/Continuing-Education/tree/main/Project%20Management) - Define a project's scope and write a project plan.
 Create a project budget.
 Build a work breakdown schedule.
 Identify and manage risks.
 Learned how to create a work breakdown schedule.
 Capstone can be found in this folder.
- * For master's course work see the link below:
-    -  [Master's degree work in information technology management](https://github.com/HeinoPortfolio/MS_IT_Management)
-       - **Note:** The link above is still being updated and may not be fully available.

 2. ### Programming Languages-
  * Specializations:
     - coming soon
 3. ### Computer Science -
-  * Specializations:
-    - coming soon
   * For master's course work see the link below:
     -  [Master's degree work in computer science](https://github.com/HeinoPortfolio/MS_Comp_Sci)
        - **Note:** The link above is only available for job inteviews and other similar events.
 Clicking this link will take you to another directory.
+  * Specializations:
+    - coming soon
     -
 4. ### Software Development & Engineering -
 * Specializations: